Nominal Recursors as Epi-Recursors: Extended Technical Report: Background

 \subsubsection{The perm/free recursor}

 This is the best known nominal recursor, originating in the context of nominal logic \cite{DBLP:conf/lics/GabbayP99}.
-In the form we present here, which does not require any special logical foundation (e.g., axiomatic nominal set theory), it is due to Pitts \cite{pitts-AlphaStructural}, who builds on previous work by Gabbay and Pitts \cite{DBLP:conf/lics/GabbayP99} and by Urban and Berghofer~\cite{urbanNominalRec}.
+In the form we present here, which does not require any special logical foundation (e.g., axiomatic nominal set theory), it is due to \citet{pitts-AlphaStructural}, who builds on previous work by \citet{DBLP:conf/lics/GabbayP99} and \citet{urbanNominalRec}.
 Pitts called this recursor ``$\alpha$-structural'' to emphasize that it operates on $\alpha$-equivalence classes, i.e., on terms rather than preterms.
 But since this is true about all nominal recursors, we will instead refer to this as the ``perm/free recursor'' because it employs the permutation and free-variable operators. \looseness=-1